Reschivon/AutoForge/README.md

-# AutoPlag
+# AutoForge

-AutoPag is a tool that paraphrases code, rewriting it to _look_ different while keeping the same functionality.
+AutoForge is a tool that paraphrases code, rewriting it to _look_ different while keeping the same functionality.
 This does not do trivial changes like renaming variables, but rather semantic transformations on the AST itself.
 It should evade MOSS, cursory human checks, and all but the most sophisticated plagarism tools.

 Limited to Python3 for this proof-of-concept.

 > Ethics note: this tool can definitely be used for plagarism.
 That's the point -- I'm demonstating that MOSS is a rather poor defense and that plagarism is not only viable, but optimal in Computer Science.
-AutoPlag has been open sourced to inspire people to come up with better anticheat tools.
+AutoForge has been open sourced to inspire people to come up with better anticheat tools.

 Of course, by using this tool you are responsible for anything that happens to you.
 Cheat responsibly!